Industry Surveys

 Compliance replaced reputation as the top risk concern, as

-wealth management firms struggle to keep pace with the scale, speed and costs
+wealth management firms struggle to keep pace with the scale,

 of current and planned regulatory change.